ama-bit/virtual-machine-hardening/vm-install-harden.md

 ### Purpose
 Apply essential security configurations to Ubuntu after installation.

+Ubuntu ships with reasonable defaults, but "reasonable defaults" are designed for broad compatibility — not for security.
+Each step below closes a specific gap.

 ---

 ### 3a: Update System

+✅ *Tested*

 ```bash
 # Update package lists and upgrade all installed packages